 Fuel Motorcycles has been at it again – galavanting around the desert.
-This time, thirty-two riders rode 500kms through the Tabernas desert Spain, for the launch of Fuel's new capsule collection, El Gringo.
+This time, thirty-two riders rode 500 km through the Tabernas desert Spain, for the launch of Fuel’s new capsule collection, El Gringo.
 A collection inspired by “spaghetti westerns and their characters“.

-Nestled between Sierra de Los Filabres in the north and Sierra de Alhamilla in the southeast of Spain, Desierto de Tabernas is one of a number of Spain's semi-arid deserts.
+Nestled between Sierra de Los Filabres in the north and Sierra de Alhamilla in the southeast of Spain, Desierto de Tabernas is one of several semi-arid deserts in Spain.
 As such, conditions in the location range from hot and dusty to chilly and snowy.

 Notably, Tabernas has been a filming location for many Spaghetti Westerns – primarily shot in the sixties and seventies.
-Naturally, it's been graced by some of the greats of the genres such as Clint Eastwood and more recently Joaquin Phoenix for the film Sister Brothers.
+Naturally, it’s been graced by some of the greats of the genre such as Clint Eastwood and more recently Joaquin Phoenix for the film Sister Brothers.

-Fundamentally, a fitting location to launch a collection that comprises of gear synonymous with the wild west; an oilskin duster and cowboy gloves.
+Fundamentally, it’s a fitting location to launch a collection comprised of moto gear that channels the Wild West – namely, an oilskin duster and cowboy gloves.

 The centrepiece in the Fuel El Gringo collection is the El Paso – a waterproof oilskin duster available in long or short iterations.
 El Paso is designed to be worn over a motorcycle jacket, to shield the wearer from dusty conditions.
 Additionally, rain and cold weather protection are achieved through the waterproof, oilskin outer.

 While this duster exudes Eastwood cool – comfort and protection form the basis of its core design.
 It’s with that purpose that a double snap front, adjustable drawstring waist and removable cape appear.

 And, in keeping with the riding jacket motif, the El Paso includes a rear saddle gusset and leg straps.
 This, to increase comfort and secure the garment make El Paso a credible riding overcoat.

 Undoubtedly, El Paso is an item for the tour rider who values both style and function.